docker/docs/docker-cloud/getting-started/deploy-app/6_define_environment_variables.md

 Docker lets you store data such as configuration settings, encryption keys, and external resource addresses in environment variables.
 Docker Cloud makes it easy to define, share, and update the environment variables for your services.

 At runtime, environment variables are exposed to the application inside the container.

+## Look inside your deployed app

 Let's look inside the app you just deployed.

-**Python quickstart**
+### Python quickstart

 Open the file in `quickstart-python/app.py`, and look at the return statement in the method *hello()*.
 The code uses **os.getenv('NAME', "world")** to get the environment variable
 **NAME**.